-Natural drainage channels and adjacent wetlands may be considered "Waters of the United States" (hereafter referred to as "jurisdictional waters") subject to the jurisdiction of the U.S. Army Corps of Engineers (USACE).
-The extent of jurisdiction has been defined in the Code of Federal Regulations but has also been subject to interpretation of the federal courts.
-Jurisdictional waters generally include:
+The USACE regulates the filling or grading of Waters of the U.S. under the authority of Section 404 of the Clean Water Act.
+Natural drainage channels and adjacent wetlands may be considered "Waters of the United States" or "jurisdictional waters" subject to the jurisdiction of the USACE.
+The extent of jurisdiction has been defined in the Code of Federal Regulations and clarified in federal courts.